‘Rolling Papers 2’, Wiz Khalifa’s New Album: 5 Fast Facts You Need to Know

 Rolling Papers, Wiz Khalifa’s last studio album, released on March 29th, 2011, was a total success.
 “Black and Yellow”, “Roll Up”, “On My Level”, “No Sleep”, and “The Race” are classics, and Wiz feels he can do it all again.
 “Instant classic.
 This is what the game’s been looking for,” he told Billboard.
 Rolling Papers went double platinum.

-2. Wiz Confesses Why He Broke Up With Amber Rose in Tell-All Track ‘Be Okay’
+2. Wiz Confesses Why He Broke Up With Amber Rose in Tell-All Track ‘B Ok’

 Wiz Khalifa and Amber Rose divorced in 2014 after being married for a year and a half.
 They’re still involved in each other’s lives as they share the responsibility of raising their 5-year-old son Sebastian.